Suberites: Morphology

 Suberites are key examples of the importance of the extracellular matrix in animals.
 In sponges, it is mediated by proteoglycans.
 Spicule formation is also important for Suberites.
-Spicules are structural support of sponges, similar to skeletons in higher animals.
+Spicules are structural support of sponges, similar to skeletons in vertebrates.
 They are normally hollow structures that are formed by lamellar growth.
-Whereas higher animal skeletons are largely calcium-based, sponge spicules consist mostly of silica, a silicon dioxide polymer.
+Whereas vertebrate animal skeletons are largely calcium-based, sponge spicules consist mostly of silica, a silicon dioxide polymer.
 These inorganic structures provide support for the animals.
 The spicules are biologically-formed silica structures, also known as biosilica.
 Silica deposition begins intracellularly and is carried out by the enzyme silicatein.
 Silicateins are modulated by a group of proteins called silintaphins.
 The process occurs in specialized cells known as sclerocytes.
 Biosilica formation in Suberites differs from other species that utilize biosilica in this regard.
 Most other species, such as certain plants and diatoms, simply deposit a supersaturated biosilica solution.
-The network of silica found in sponges mediates much of the sponges’ neural communications.
+The network of silica found in sponges mediates much of the sponges' neural communications.